-- Relevance - The Program has been designed based on the demands in both domestic and global market place.
+The MBA program has been designed based on the demands in both domestic and global market place.

-- Accessibility and Support - MBA program is available to students in both online and onsite.
-Upon admission to the MBA program students will be assigned to a faculty advisor to assist them throughout the program in making appropriate decisions about educational and career-related issues.
+The MBA program is available to students in both online and onsite.
+Upon admission to the MBA program, students will be assigned to a faculty advisor to assist them throughout the program in making appropriate decisions about educational and career-related issues.

-All students are encouraged to contact an Admissions Advisor (see phone number and email address above) for any information related to the MBA degree program and for the purpose of reviewing the student's career objectives and providing guidance regarding the courses and/or specialization to be selected.
+All students are encouraged to contact an Admissions Advisor (see contact information listed below) for any information related to the MBA degree program and for the purpose of reviewing the student’s career objectives and providing guidance regarding the courses and/or specialization to be selected.
 For specific information not addressed by the advisor, please contact the Lead Faculty for the MBA Program.